portablejim/TCFNSW-Website/content/articles/general/Prayer_what_is_it.md

 title: "Prayer - What is it"
 publishdate: "2020-08-01"
 pdflink: "/pdfarticles/TCF-News-Aug-2020.pdf"
-description: "Harley Mills discusses Prayer and what it is"
+description: "A summary of the teaching at the recent (2020) TCFNSW Getaway by Harley Mills,President, TCFNSW"
-summary: "A summary of the teaching at the recent (2020) TCFNSW Getaway by Harley Mills,President, TCFNSW"
+summary: "Harley Mills discusses prayer"
 ---

 **(A summary of the teaching at the recent (2020) TCFNSW Getaway by Harley Mills,